Mexican Inquisition: Colonial Holy Office of the Inquisition

-The best known case of a Crypto-Jew prosecuted by the Inquisition was that of Luis de Carabajal y Cueva.
+The best known case of a Crypto-Jew prosecuted by the Inquisition was that of Luis de Carvajal y de la Cueva.
 Born Jewish in Mogadouro, Portugal in 1537, from what may have been an old, Spanish converso family.
 However, he was married to a woman, Guiomar de Rivera, who would not give up her Hebraic faith even though he tried to convert her.
 Finally, when she decided to stay behind as he went to the West Indies to trade wine, he moved on to New Spain.
 There he became a businessman but was more noted as a soldier.
 He fought for the Spanish against the Indians in Xalapa and the Huasteca areas.
-Having made a name for himself, he brought a number of his family members over from Spain to live in the frontier state of Nuevo Leon.
+Having made a name for himself, he brought a number of his family members over from Spain to live in the frontier state of Nuevo León.
 Raiding in that area, he was alleged to have made a fortune capturing and selling Indian slaves.
 It was rumored that the family were secretly practicing Judaic rites.
 He was brought before the Inquisition and had 22 chapters of charges, including slave trading, read against him but the main charge was reverting to the Judaic faith.
 He was convicted in 1590 and sentenced to a six-year exile from New Spain but died before the sentence could be imposed.
-Later, on 8 December 1596, most of his extended family, including his sister Francisca and their children, Isabel, Catalina, Leonor, and Luis, as well as Manuel Díaz, Beatriz Enríquez, Diego Enríquez, and Manuel de Lucena, a total of nine people, were tortured and burned at the stake on the Zocalo in Mexico City.
+Later, on 8 December 1596, most of his extended family, including his sister Francisca and their children, Isabel, Catalina, Leonor, and Luis, as well as Manuel Díaz, Beatriz Enríquez, Diego Enríquez, and Manuel de Lucena, a total of nine people, were tortured and burned at the stake on the Zócalo in Mexico City.
 The most famous, a nephew, Luis de Carabajal the younger, a leader in the community of crypto Jews, tried to kill himself by jumping out a window to avoid further torture but was burned at the stake in 1596 with the rest of his family.